sunnyMiglani/MarkdownBlogPosts/FinTech.md

 ## Platform business:

-Old internet companies were full piplines, that started with something and gave you an end result.
+Old internet companies were full pipelines, that started with something and gave you an end result.

 However new tech companies prefer to be platforms rather than services.
 For example Uber and AirBnB are platform businesses and create an online **venue** for matching demand and supply to workers.
 This allows them to get money from both sides if they can.

 An advantage of platform businesses is that **they remove the idea that gigs in a gig market are hard to get**.
 They opened up the market by:
 - Creating low barrier to entry
 - Aggregated supply together, providing an easy place to find demand
 - Large number of customers join the platform makes the consumers/suppliers very glad and more interested in joining.

 This allows the workers who worked on commision, worked on "gigs", to be able to find their gigs a lot easier and make finding work more simple rather than spending time looking around.

 **Gig Market:** Short term, single contracts (cars, concerts, photographers etc) rather than fulltime job focused.